Vinicius de Moraes: Early life

 In 1951, Moraes married his second wife, Lila Maria Esquerdo e Boscoli.
 He wrote film reviews for Samuel Wainer's Vargoist paper Última Hora.
 He was named a delegate to the Punta del Este film festival and was given a commission to study the management of film festivals at Cannes, Berlin, Locarno, and Venice, in view of the forthcoming São Paulo Cinema Festival, which was to be a part of the commemoration of the city's 400th anniversary.

 In 1953, his third child, Georgiana, was born, and his fourth child with Lila Maria was born in 1956.
 He went to Paris as the second secretary at the Brazilian embassy in France.
 He released his first samba, "Quando tu passas por mim" ("When You Pass By"), which was composed with Antônio Maria.
 During the next year, he wrote lyrics to chamber music pieces by Cláudio Santoro.
 He became a well-known playwright with the staging of his musical Orfeu da Conceição ("Orpheus of the Conception") in 1956 and for the film made of it called Black Orpheus.
 He met pianist Tom Jobim, who was commissioned to write music for the play.
 Jobim wrote "Se todos fossem iguais a você" ("If Others Were Like You"), "Um nome de mulher" ("A Woman's Name"), and other songs included in the production.
 The play was staged in 1956 in São Paulo and Rio de Janeiro, having its text published in a deluxe edition illustrated by Carlos Scliar.
-At the end of 1956, Moraes returned to France, having been transferred in 1957 from the Brazilian embassy to the Brazilian representation at UNESCO.
+At the end of 1956, Moraes returned to France, having been transferred in 1957 from the Brazilian embassy to the Brazilian representation at UNESCO in Paris.
 In 1958, he was transferred to the Brazilian embassy in Montevideo, returning to Brazil in transit.
 While in Brazil, he married Maria Lucia Proença.